Find Your Advisor

 - In Starfish, your advisor is listed under “My Success Network.”

 - If an advisor is not listed, please contact the NCoBPA Advising Office at 701.777.2975.

 Option 1: Starfish

-Go to Starfish and either click your advisor's name or enter it in the search field.
+Go to Starfish and either click your academic advisor's name or enter it in the search field.
 Follow the prompts to schedule an appointment.